CMP-Studio/WeAreNature/MigrationPatternsDataViz/README.md

 ## Building

 * Install [openFrameworks](http://openframeworks.cc/) and its dependecies
-* You will need these ofx addons
+* Make sure these addons are on the openFrameworks 'addons' folder
   * [ofxBezierWarpManager](https://github.com/sticknor/ofxBezierWarpManager)
   * ofxGui
   * ofxXmlSettings
-* Put WeAreNature repo into the 'apps' folder
+* Put WeAreNature repo into the openFrameworks 'apps' folder
 * Go to WeAreNature/MigrationPatternsDataViz
 * Open the .xcodeproj file
 * If hardware is not setup, set ```installMode = false``` in [MigrationPatternsDataViz/src/ofApp.h](https://github.com/CMP-Studio/WeAreNature/blob/master/MigrationPatternsDataViz/src/ofApp.h)